mggg/GerryChain/docs/topics/reproducibility.rst

     chain = MarkovChain(..., initial_state=initial_partition, rng=rng)

 The chain passes its RNG to proposals, acceptance functions, and tree algorithms.
-Interleaved chains therefore keep separate streams (this second point is probably on only important for those making custom parallel-tempering chains).
+Interleaved chains therefore keep separate streams, which is mainly relevant for custom parallel-tempering chains.

 An integer seed starts a new stream each time a standalone function is called.
 For a sequence of standalone operations (creating an initial partition followed by running a chain), create one